ansermino/CodeLens/deliverables/iteration-03.review.md

 ## Meeting Highlights

-Going into the next iteration, our main insights are:
+Going into the final stretch, our main insights are:

 Put more time and effort into integrating the front end and back end of our project.
 During this iteration we found that integrating our back end and front end took longer than expected.
 We ran into unexpected issues with authentication and database queries.
 This taught us to allocate more time for the integration and not to underestimate its complexity.